microcks/microcks.io/content/documentation/tutorials/first-graphql-mock.md

 }
 ```

-As a result we've got our pet name `Rusty` being returned with a new `id` being generated.
+As a result, we've got our pet name `Rusty` being returned with a new `id` being generated.
 Ta Dam! 🥳

-> 🛠️ As a validation, send a few more requests changing your pet name.
-You'll check that given name is always returned and the `id` is actual random.
-But you can also go further by defining an [advanced dispatcher](/documentation/explanations/dispatching/#json-body-dispatcher) that will inspect your request variables content to decide which response must be sent back.
+> 🛠️ As a validation, send a few more requests changing your pet's name.
+You'll check that the given name is always returned and the `id` is actually random.
+But you can also go further by defining an [advanced dispatcher](/documentation/explanations/dispatching/#json-body-dispatcher) that will inspect your request variables' content to decide which response must be sent back.
 Very useful to describe different creation or error cases!

 ## Wrap-up

-In this tutorial we have seen the basics on how Microcks can be used to mock responses of a GraphQL API.
+In this tutorial, we have seen the basics of how Microcks can be used to mock responses of a GraphQL API.
 We introduced some Microcks concepts like examples, dispatchers and templating features that are used to produce a live simulation.
-This definitely helps speeding-up the feedback loop on the ongoing design as the development of a consumer using this API.
+This definitely helps speed up the feedback loop on the ongoing design and development of a consumer using this API.

-Thanks for reading and let us know what you think on our [Discord chat](https://microcks.io/discord-invite) 🐙
+Thanks for reading, and let us know what you think on our [Discord chat](https://microcks.io/discord-invite) 🐙